pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 Try to balance your sense of the potential reviewer’s experience against the complexity of the package.

 * **Diversity** - if you have two reviewers both shouldn’t be cis white males.
-* Reviewers should also have demonstrated interest in openness or Python community activities, although blind emailing is fine.
+* **Openness** - reviewers should also have demonstrated interest in open source or Python community activities, although blind emailing is fine.

 Each submission should be reviewed by _two_ package reviewers.
 Although it is fine for one of them to have less package development experience and more domain